Joseph Wood (painter)

 Joseph Wood (c.
-1778 - June 15, 1830) was an American painter noted mainly for his portraits.
+1778 – June 15, 1830) was an American painter noted mainly for his portraits.

 Wood was born near Clarkstown, New York, and in 1793 apprenticed to a silversmith.
 In 1801 he became a miniature painter and studied with Edward Greene Malbone.
-He then formed a partnership with John Wesley Jarvis, 1802-10, worked in Philadelphia from 1813–1816, then in Washington, D.C., from 1816–1830.
+From 1802 until 1810 he had a professional partnership with John Wesley Jarvis.
+The two produced engravings, miniatures, and portrait paintings.
+He then worked in Philadelphia from 1813 to 1816, then in Washington, D.C., from 1816 to 1830.
 In his later years he ran an art school and served as a draftsman for patent applications.
 He died in Washington, D.C.